duclet/ti-platform/packages/aide/README.md

 > **Runnable**: () => `void`

-Represents an operation that does not return a result.
+Represents a runnable task that takes no arguments and returns no result.

 #### Returns